Learning

 English

 Workbooks are still a big feature for this age group.
 English groups are also very common.
-Some colleges will do course for home ed children and those excluded from school from about 14, with the aim of taking the GCSE at 16.
-Tutors are not uncommon, and neither are on-line school and courses.
+Some colleges will do courses for home ed children and those excluded from school from about 14, with the aim of taking the GCSE at 16.
+Tutors are not uncommon, and neither are online school and courses.

 Languages

-If you haven’t already been doing a language from a younger age, a few take one up in year 7, others wait a bit longer and then do the GCSE from scratch in about 2 years, and the rest generally don’t do one at all.
+If you haven’t already been doing a language from a younger age, a few take one up at 11, others wait a bit longer and then do the GCSE from scratch in about two years, and the rest generally don’t do one at all.

-Tutors (Skype or in person) or groups tend to be the preferred option, as although you can do languages through on-line schools and textbook getting exact pronunciation etc. is easier if someone can pick up the subtleties of what you say in person or one-on-one.
+Tutors or groups tend to be the preferred option as, although you can do languages through online schools and textbooks, getting exact pronunciation etc. is easier if someone can pick up the subtleties of what you say in person or one-on-one.

 Ancient languages often start to sneak in at this sort of age, with Latin being the most common.